Prescriptions - Frequently Asked Questions

 How can I send my prescription to you?

 Please note your medication will not be dispatched until the prescription has been received.
 We can only dispense up to the total quantity stated on the prescription.
-If you attempt to order more, you will be refunded the difference less a £5.00 handling charge.

 How long can I use the prescription?

 The duration of the amount on the script will vary on each surgery’s policy, however, many vets are able to give prescriptions for 6 months and others for 3 months.
+Please check your prescriptions expiry date and use limits prior to placing your order.
+If your prescription is out of date then your order will have to be cancelled and refunded, as it is a legal binding document.

 As the duration of the prescription also depends on the severity of the condition, your vet might insist on seeing your pet before authorizing a repeat prescription to make sure the correct treatment and dosage is prescribed and to check for any adverse effects.